rekky1aws/rekky1aws/_documentation/INFOS.md

 ---

-I also made scripts to easily import files from the home directory to this repo, and the opposite.
+I am also working on scripts to easily import files from the home directory to this repo, and the opposite.

 ## Complementary Informations
 ### Waybar
-The current waybar config requires a catpuccin theme (because it's based on their config file that I tweaked a bit to fit what I wanted better).
+The current waybar config REQUIRES a catpuccin theme (because it's based on their config file that I tweaked a bit to fit what I wanted better).
 Usually I use [mocha.css](https://github.com/catppuccin/waybar/blob/main/themes/mocha.css).
 It should be placed in `~/.config/waybar/` to work.

+### Rofi
+It's not required but I usually use themes from [newmanls' rofi themes collection](https://github.com/newmanls/rofi-themes-collection).
+Copy everything in `/themes` to `~/.local/share/rofi/themes` (create the folder before doing so if it doesn't already exist).
+Then choose your desired theme with `rofi-theme-selector`.